Omarraita/MI_prediction/README.md

 Link to the model that was trained with a different task (stenosis prediction), on artificial data https://drive.switch.ch/index.php/s/GLZaagFUdPobYSv

 # Notebooks
-Data_Verification.ipynb : This notebook is used to display the patches extracted from the original images.
-It allows to verify that the data has been augmented/transformed properly.

-Training.ipynb : This is the main file as it containing different sections.
-Allows to perform a data augmentation, parameters selection, training, displaying results and testing.
+- Training.ipynb : This is the main file from which you can run the main experiment:

+Data augmentation
+Train different models: {0:'model_scratch', 1:'model_pretrained', 2:'model_frangi', 3:'model_frangi_reversed', 4:'model_simsiam', 5:'model_simsiam_frangi', 6:'model_art_data'}

+Load and test the trained models.

+Compare the predictions between the different models.

+Display the Gradcam visualizations.

+Display features with TSNE.

+- Verifications.ipynb :

+Displays the patches extracted from the original images to perform sanity checks.

+Verifies and data coming from the weighted dataloader

+Contains the display_patient_views(): Visualization function that displays the different patches coming from the a given patient with the corresponding label and prediction.

+- Frangi-Net.ipynb: Contains a Frangi-Net implementation attempt.
+Might be useful for a future work.

 # Python files